Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: Discussion and conclusions

 \section{Discussion and conclusions}

 Our theory is limited to physical processes thus predicting UHDR effects at the cellular and subcellular levels of hierarchy, much below that of organisms.
 In that connection, we would like to mention a recent publication \cite{gupta2023} experimentally evaluating dose rate effects on oxidative damage to cellular culture.
-It was found that the higher dose rates resulted in less damage, although no underlying physical mechanism was determined.
-Similarly, a recent publication \cite{debbio2025} explored the molecular basis of the electron UHDR effect in healthy human bronchial epithelial cells with the conclusion that it resulted in lower RSS production.
-Phenomenologically our mechanism of sparing correlates with the "free radical hypothesis" \cite{feng2025} and hypothetical scavenger effects, \cite{alhaddad2024} according to which some undefined processes diminish the concentration of free radicals.
-This paper attributes such processes to EHL binding.
+It was found that the higher dose rates result in less damage, although no underlying physical mechanism was determined.
+Similarly, a recent publication \cite{debbio2025} explored the molecular basis of electron UHDR effect in healthy human bronchial epithelial cells with the conclusion that it resulted in lower RSS production.
+Phenomenologically the EHL based mechanism of sparing effect correlates with the "free radical hypothesis" \cite{feng2025} and hypothetical scavenger effects, \cite{alhaddad2024} according to which some undefined processes diminish the concentration of free radicals.
+Our paper attributes such processes to EHL binding.

 We note that our `kinetic' results presented in figures \ref{Fig:FLASH_rates}, \ref{Fig:nt}, \ref{Fig:SPLASH_spare}, and \ref{Fig:EHL_disp} can be rather sensitive to parameter choice.
 The depicted trends are aimed at illustrating the major trends only; more accurate tuning (possibly taking into account some other kinetic processes) will be needed to compare our predictions with actual data.